 4. The power of the collective mind.

 “No two minds ever come together without thereby creating a third, invisible intangible force, which may be likened to a third mind [the master mind],” wrote "Think and Grow Rich" author Napoleon Hill.
 Anyone who's ever been part of a serious mastermind group can attest to this “third mind” force.
-Throw out a business problem, then sit and listen while your colleagues go to work dismantling your obstacle and suggesting a plethora of ideas, most of which would never have occurred to any individual.
+Throw out a business problem, then sit and listen while your colleagues go to work dismantling your obstacle and suggesting a plethora of ideas, most of which would never have occurred to any individual.5.
+Focus.

 On any given day, a hundred-and-one possible projects clamor for your attention, and that list gets even longer when you're out of the office.
 Whether you're away for a day or a weekend, having a specific intention will give your retreat structure and purpose.
 At our three-day getaway, participants had goals ranging from writing a book, to perfecting their sales funnel, to creating a product launch sequence.
 By setting a narrow target, you can filter out all the possible distractions and laser in on what's most important to tackle right now.